 11print(f"canary promoted: {promote}")1inter-token latency improved: True

 2canary promoted: TrueSpeculative decoding isn't a universal speedup button.
-Here are three common failure modes, with symptoms and fixes.
+These three failure modes are common enough to check explicitly.

 | Symptom | Likely cause | Fix |